finkelshtein/SunflowersWales/content/fundraising/18-20-11-2022-Festival_of_Senses/index.md

 Thank you to Welsh people for great support, kindness and help.

-Special Thank you from all of us as a group to <a href="https://www.facebook.com/christophffischer" target="_blank">Christoph Fischer</a>!!!
+Special Thank you from all of us as a group to <a href="https://www.facebook.com/christophffischer" target="_blank" rel="noopener noreferrer">Christoph Fischer</a>!!!
 He is our truly great friend! ❤️

 Diolch yn fawr!